EthanFu2003/cse15l-lab-reports/Week 2 lab report 1.md

 ![Image](vscode.png)

-To set up `ssh` keys, we need to type `ssh-keyge`n first in our terminal.
+To set up `ssh` keys, we need to type `ssh-keygen` first in our terminal.
 Then, enter a file directory to where the key saves locally.
 Type `y` and create a paraphrase to proceed overwrite.
 At last, secure copy the public key from locally to the folder in class server.
 Once this is done, password is not needed for future `ssh` and `scp` from this client to the server.

 ![Image](optimize.png)